Monthly Archives: August 2016

 Understanding the benefits

 At the end of a long and tough workout, you might feel exhausted, but you're also probably feeling accomplished.
 After all, it means that you got through the day's fitness goals successfully.
 Of course, when you wake up the next morning and all of your muscles are aching and sore, you might not feel quite so accomplished.
 While stretching before and after your workout can help to prevent some soreness; it isn't the cure-all it might seem to be.
 Instead, there are other ways you can not only combat muscle soreness, but you can also relax and gain other pre and post-workout benefits.
 Have you ever thought about spending some time in a sauna or steam room?
-Some gyms incorporate steam
+Some gyms incorporate steam rooms for the use of their members, so you may already have access to one.

 From the spread of bicycles through the 19th century to their boom in popularity in the early 1900s, people have been coming up with new and inventive ways to give them purpose and have fun.
 From sightseeing to long distance bicycle racing to just basic transportation, bicycles play a significant number of roles in cultures around the globe.
 Of course, bicycles are also an excellent tool for personal fitness as well.
 Anyone who's ridden some distance on a bike can tell you what a cardio and leg workout it is!
 However, for a variety of reasons, many women do not turn to cycling in the same numbers as men.
 Statistics about bike usage in the USA, for example, frequently show that far fewer women go biking than men.
-Why not, though?
-In fact, there are
+Why not,

 4th August 2016.
 We all know that to lose weight, we need to burn more energy than we consume.
 We also all know that that means focusing on fitness.
 We have to exercise to offset the calories we consume.
 Unfortunately, most traditional exercises aren't always the most fun for those who aren't already athletically focused.
 If you don't feel like lifting weights, and you don't enjoy running, how are you going to get the process of physical fitness started?
 Luckily, there are plenty of other fun activities you can use as a gateway to working towards greater physical fitness.
 Believe it or not, but flying a kite actually offers various benefits as an exercise activity.
 You can burn more calories spending an afternoon flying kites than you might expect!
 From trekking to a good spot to fly your kite to the way that it works out your core muscles, it's an excellent reason to get out of doors more often and explore the world.
-You might even be
+You might even be able to interest your friends in joining you.

 When the summertime settles in for a few long months of hot weather, it's only natural for practically everyone to want to go for a swim.
 Spending time in the cooling water is fun, relaxing, and an excellent way to escape from the heat.
 Of course, swimming is good for you, too; after all, it might even be a part of your regular fitness routine already.
 Spending all your time swimming in the pool can be a little boring, though, and it's not always the biggest challenge.
 With so many other bodies of water out there to explore, why not try out open water swimming?
 Whether you take a plunge into the ocean or a drive down to your favorite lake, it's a very different experience.

 Open water swimming is both fun and popular, and it's usually not difficult to find a place to go, especially if you live near the coast.
 More than just going for a dip, though, swimming in open water provides a different set of challenges to your body than a pool does.
-Whether you're trying to work on your
+Whether you're trying to work on your fitness